 My group course on July 11th is now fully booked but I’m planning to hold another one on 14th August (see Mower Meadow Group Courses below) and I have a handful of dates available for private bookings in September.

-I will, of course, be working to the government guidelines with regard to group sizes, physical distancing and the wearing of face coverings and any shared equipment will be sanitised between users.
-Hand sanitiser will be available to all course participants.
+I am, of course, working to the government guidelines with regard to group sizes, physical distancing and the wearing of face coverings .
+Hand sanitiser and washing facilities will be available to all course participants.